 -- Col. Arville Hickerson, USA (Ret)

 In April 2020 at the beginning of the pandemic, Colonel Hickerson, a MOAA LIFE member, challenged The MOAA Foundation to raise $25,000 by May 5, 2020, to jump-start The MOAA Foundation’s COVID-19 Relief Fund campaign by offering matching funds.
 Within the first day, donors surpassed that goal.
 He then donated an additional $25,000 to the fund.
 Thank you again, Colonel Hickerson, for your support during this critical time of need.

 To continue assisting those in the uniformed services and veteran community who need it most, The MOAA Foundation hopes to launch an enduring emergency relief fund near the end of 2021.

-In 2020, The MOAA Foundation disbursed three types of grants to support veteran housing, food assistance, employment, family support, (including behavioral health), and more.
+Since the onset of COVID-19, The MOAA Foundation disbursed grants to support veteran housing, food assistance, employment, family support, (including behavioral health), and more.
 Check out the map below (Not loading?
 Click here) for where these grants have made a difference:

 Grants include Community Outreach Grants (shown in blue) and COVID-19 Chapter Grants (red/maroon), which are disbursed to MOAA councils and chapters across the country.
 Emergency Financial Relief Grants (yellow) are awarded to currently serving, veterans with honorable discharges or caregivers of the same, and surviving spouses who prove negative financial impact from the COVID-19 crisis.

 These efforts are made possible by the overwhelming generosity of MOAA members and corporations nationwide.
 While we’re no longer accepting donations to the COVID-19 Relief Fund, we will continue accepting applications for Emergency Financial Relief Grants until funds are exhausted.